Office of Student Conduct

 Students, faculty, and staff who believe there has been a violation of the code may contact our office to discuss options available for reporting incidents.
 The Office of Student Conduct also provides conflict resolution services that help students resolve disputes in an effective and fair manner.
 If you find yourself in a dispute with another person, these conflict resolution services can provide you with valuable skills to resolve current and future conflicts.

 *Note: As a student, your educational records are confidential, protected by the Family Educational Rights and Privacy Act (FERPA).
 The university cannot release this information to anyone other than you without your written authorization.
 This form is designed to allow you to authorize us to release information to the person(s) or organizations(s) designated below.

 Students who are transferring, applying to professional schools, sitting for bar exams, requiring a background check, or needing information communicated to others about their performance may need official forms completed on their behalf.
 The Office of the Dean of Students may only complete the disciplinary record section of Dean Certification forms or Admission Application forms for students.
-Click here to download the application.
+Visit the Dean's Certification page for more details.

 Click here to access the Student Code of Conduct.

 The mission of the Office of Student Conduct is to establish a principle of civility and responsibility by upholding university standards of student conduct and academic integrity through a fair and objective process.